Computing renormalized curvature integrals on Poincar\'e-Einstein manifolds

-There are two key observations needed to prove \cref{main-thm}.
-First, given a \straight\ scalar Riemannian invariant $I$, there is a constant $c$ depending only on the dimension and the weight of $I$ such that $\Delta I + cRI$ is \straight, where $R$ is the scalar curvature.
-Second, a parity argument of Albin~\cites{Albin2009} can be adapted to prove that the renormalized integral of a natural divergence is always zero; see \cref{renormalized-divergence-is-zero}.
+There are two key observations in the proof of Theorem~\ref{thm:main-thm}.
+First, if $\cI$ is a \ambientstraight\ scalar Riemannian invariant, then so too is $\cDelta\cI$; this is the first recursive construction mentioned above.
+Moreover, if $I$ is associated to $\cI$, then $\Delta I + cRI$ is associated to $\cDelta \cI$ for a constant $c$ depending only on the dimension and the weight of $I$; here $R$ is the scalar curvature.
+Iteratively applying this to a \straight\ scalar Riemannian invariant $I$ of weight $-2k \geq -n$ produces a \straight\ scalar Riemannian invariant of weight $-n$ which evaluates to a linear combination of $I$ and divergences on Einstein manifolds.
+Second, a parity argument of Albin~\cites{Albin2009} can be adapted to prove that the renormalized integral of a natural divergence is zero.

-When evaluated at an Einstein manifold, the Pfaffian of the Riemann curvature tensor is a scalar polynomial in the Weyl tensor $\Weyl$.
-Indeed, given a pseudo-Riemannian manifold $(M^n,g)$, a section $T \in \Gamma(\otimes^4T^\ast M)$, and a nonnegative integer $\ell \leq n/2$, set